 The Communist resistance fighters repeatedly succeeded in building up a net of illegal groups of functionaries; however, almost always they were broken up by the Gestapo.
 Until the end of 1943, the Gestapo Headquarters Vienna arrested 6300 Communist party supporters.

 Like numerous other young resistance fighters, Robert Kurz came from the Social Democratic youth movement (the photo, taken before 1934, shows him in a group of the Socialist Workers Youth Leopoldstadt).
 After 1934, he joined the illegal Communists.
 However, the group was uncovered in the summer of 1941 through several infiltrated Gestapo spies.
-Robert Kurz was arrested, sentenced to death, and executed on January 28, 1943.
+Robert Kurz was sentenced to death in 1942, and executed on January 28, 1943.

 In 1940, the architect and Communist Margarethe Schütte-Lihotzky returned from Turkey to Vienna.
 Schütte-Lihotzky was assigned to help establish a network of Communist resistance groups in Vienna on behalf of the executive committee of the Communist Party of Austria, which was located in Moscow.
 Already a short while later, she was arrested following the betrayal by Gestapo snitch "Ossi" (= Kurt Koppel).
 In 1942, Schütte-Lihotzky was sentenced to fifteen years imprisonment and remained in jail until liberation in 1945.
 (Photo: DÖW)